If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 One of the best things to do in Kangaroo Island is to pay a visit to the Kelly Hill Caves.
 The caves are an incredibly intricate underground system with lots of paths and tunnels to be explored.
 The caves are made out of limestone and their white-ish colour creates an eerie effect for visitors.
 While you’re there, make sure to take one of the best Kangaroo Island tours: a guided journey through the caves to discover ancient fossils.

 Once your tour is finished, hit the trail to discover the rest of Kelly Hill.
 One of the best trails in the area will take you from the caves down to Hanson Bay, a beautiful and protected beach area.
+This area is also home to Hanson Bay Wildlife Sanctuary, a privately-owned conservancy and the protection of natural resources.
+The sanctuary offers Ecology Tours and Sunset Nocturnal Tours.

-Admire the views at Vivonne Bay
+Admire The Views At Vivonne Bay

-Follow the trails in Western River Conservation Park
+Follow The Trails In Western River Conservation Park

 This 25km² (15 miles²) park is a lot more rugged than most, making a visit one of the most adventurous things to do in Kangaroo Island.
 There are many trails within the park, creating perfect opportunities to spot the famous glossy black cockatoos.